maxulysse/compile-latex/README.md

 Beamer compiler in Nextflow using XeLaTex.

 Beamer presentations can be easily compiled with different themes.
 A Docker container is provided.
 It's a `debian:8.6` image containing `texlive-xetex`, `mtheme`, `python-pygments` (for `minted`) and `Fira fonts`.
-A Singularity container based on the Docker container can be built using `script/singularity.sh`.
+A Singularity container based on the Docker container is also available.

 ## Usage with Docker [![Docker status][docker-badge]][docker-link]